JuliaSmoothOptimizers/Krylov.jl/docs/src/warm_start.md

 ## Warm Start

-Most Krylov methods in this module can use a starting point that might be closer from a solution.
+Most Krylov methods in this module accept a starting point as argument.
+The starting point is used as initial approximation to a solution.

 ```julia
 solver = CgSolver(n, n, S)